2008 Maltese general election

-General elections were held in Malta on 8 March 2008 to elect all members of the House of Representatives They were held alongside local elections.

-The elections were contested by the Nationalist Party, the Labour party, six other parties and independents.
-The governing Nationalist Party led by Lawrence Gonzi won its third consecutive election against the Labour Party led by Alfred Sant, winning the popular vote by a margin of just 0.55% and with its majority in parliament reduced to just one seat.
-Voter turnout was 93%.
+General elections were held in Malta on 8 March 2008 to elect all members of Parliament.
+They took place alongside local elections.
+The elections were contested by the Nationalist Party, the Malta Labour Party (later known simply as the Labour Party).
+The governing Nationalist Party led by Lawrence Gonzi won its third consecutive election against Alfred Sant's Labour Party, winning the popular vote by a margin of just 0.55% and with its majority in parliament reduced to just one seat.
+Voter turnout was 93.3%.